-15.1.1 Part-time employees shall accrue sick leave on a prorated basis based on hours in paid status.

-15.2 Sick leave shall not be considered as a right which an employee may use at their discretionis not a discretionary leave like vacation and shall be allowed only in case of actual sickness or disability.

-15.3 Also, employees may use sick leave when they are unable to work because of disability due to a non-industrial sickness or injury.

-$15.\underline{34}$ For the purpose of charging sick leave, the minimum sick leave chargeable shall be one quarter (.25) working hour.

-15.54 No sick leave shall be payable for any sickness, disability or injury which results or occurs as follows:
+- 15.1.1 Part-time employees shall accrue sick leave on a prorated basis based on hours in paid status. - 15.2 Sick leave shall not be considered as a right which an employee may use at his/her discretion and shall be allowed only in case of actual sickness or disability. - 15.3 Also, employees may use sick leave when they are unable to work because of disability due to a non-industrial sickness or injury. - 15.4 For the purpose of charging sick leave, the minimum sick leave chargeable shall be one quarter (.25) working hour. - 15.5 No sick leave shall be payable for any sickness, disability or injury which results or occurs as follows:

-15.5.1 Participating in a criminal act;

-- 15.5.2 Participating in a riot; - 15.54.31 Working for an employer other than the City; - 15.54.42 During vacation unless the employee's illness resulted in the cancelation of pre-planned travel or the employee was confined to a hospital or other fixed location under written doctor's orders;

-15.54.53 During a layoff, leave of absence or disciplinary suspension; and/or, department either prior to or within one (1) hour after the time set for beginning daily duties or by another time specified by the City.

-15.54.64 After a termination date.

-15.65 On taking sick leave time, employees shall notify their appropriate

-15.76 No punitive actions shall be imposed on employees for taking justifiable sick leave.

-15.87 The City shall revoke pay, sick leave time and take appropriate disciplinary action if the employee is not using sick leave as authorized or has engaged in private or other public work while on sick leave.

-15.98 For absences of less than three (3) days, employees will not be required to provide any written documentation of illness except in cases when there is reasonable suspicion of sick leave abuse.
+- 15.5.1 Participating in a criminal act; 15.5.2 Participating in a riot; 15.5.3 Working for an employer other than the City; 15.5.4 During vacation unless the employee was confined to a hospital or other fixed location under written doctor's orders; 15.5.5 During a layoff, leave of absence or disciplinary suspension; and/or, - 15.5.6 After a termination date. - 15.6 On taking sick leave time, employees shall notify their appropriate department either prior to or within one (1) hour after the time set for beginning daily duties or by another time specified by the City. - 15.7 No punitive actions shall be imposed on employees for taking justifiable sick leave. - 15.8 The City shall revoke pay, sick leave time and take appropriate disciplinary action if the employee is not using sick leave as authorized or has engaged in private or other public work while on sick leave. - 15.9 For absences of less than three (3) days, employees will not be required to provide any written documentation of illness except in cases when there is reasonable suspicion of sick leave abuse.